 THIS ALL HAPPENS THE DAY BEFORE THANKSGIVING

 • First, your prep is going to start a day early.
 Hopefully you’ve been thawing your turkey in the fridge for the past 2 weeks, but if not then the first thing you do the day before Thanksgiving is get your frozen turkey thawing.
 I know what you’re thinking- “There’s no way to thaw a turkey in a day.”
 Psh, I say.
 I’ve done it many times, twice in the last month alone.
 Put your turkey in a food-safe bucket or bin large enough to submerge it completely in water (still wrapped in the packaging).
 Put the bucket in your tub and fill it with water that is a little colder than lukewarm, but not all the way cold.
 Then, turn the faucet down so that there’s just a slow, steady trickle.
 Be sure the water coming out is a little colder than lukewarm, and check it every so often to make sure you aren’t changing temps randomly.
-The trickling water creates a convection environment in the water, which thaws the chicken much quicker – I did a 20 pound bird in about 12 hours.
+The trickling water creates a convection environment in the water, which thaws the turkey much quicker – I did a 20 pound bird in about 12 hours.

 • Make your cranberry sauce.
 This just cooks on the stove and is super simple, but by making it now and getting it in the fridge, it can cool down and you just don’t have to worry about it anymore.